nus-cs2102-AY2122S1-XY-J-N/CS2102_Project/docs/UserGuide.md

 ### Declaring health
 `CALL declare_health (eid INTEGER, date DATE, temperature DECIMAL);`

+### Contact Tracing
+Returns list of employees in close contact with some eid. eid represents the employee with a fever.
+Note that this function should be implemented as a trigger with health declaration.
+`CALL SELECT * FROM contact_tracing(eid INTEGER)`

 ## List of admin procedures
 Generating random sessions data with today's date - 1 month from now as timestamp.
 The input corresponds to how many rows to add